Old January, clad in crispy rime,

 Its cheering promise of returning Springs.

-We are busy working to bring John Clare's "Winter" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring John Clare's "Winter" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Winter" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.